-AACS is dedicated to serving the needs of our families.
 Our Christ-centered approach to education includes our Educational Support Program (Ed Support Program), which is committed to providing academic support for students with learning differences.
-One of our core principles - educating the whole child – means that we honor God-given gifts, talents, and challenges while providing an excellent education and a firm foundation in which students can flourish.
-A hallmark of the AACS Ed Support Program is the partnership, collaboration, and communication between Ed Support Team members, classroom teachers, parents/guardians and students.
+While our academic program is designed for the average to above average student, we do value all God-given gifts, talents, and challenges.
+We therefore offer a range of educational support services.
+A hallmark of the AACS Education Support Program is the partnership, collaboration, and communication between Education Support Team members, classroom teachers, parents/guardians and students.

 During the admissions process we will evaluate your son or daughter's needs and determine whether we can serve him or her well.
 Our Education Support team will be part of that process.
-It is our goal to excellently meet the needs of any child admitted into AACS.
-We encourage parents to be part of that process by providing all relevant information about learning needs.
+We encourage parents to be part of that process by providing all relevant information about learning needs to ensure that AACS is a good fit.

-The Ed Support Program begins with the referral process to determine a student’s eligibility to receive Ed Support Services.
+The Education Support Program begins with the referral process to determine a student’s eligibility to receive Education Support Services.
 This referral process includes:

 - Review of screening information, evaluations and/or assessment data (including standardized testing – NWEA’s MAP tests – for grades K - 9)

 Excellent instruction at AACS incorporates dozens of practices and strategies executed in each classroom every day.
-These are used for all students, including those with learning differences.
+Strategies are used that are helpful for academically gifted students as well as for those who struggle.
 Classroom instructional best practices include differentiated instruction, universal design for learning, learning centers, reading groups, leveled courses, homogeneous groups, occasional supplemental instruction (e.g., after school tutoring) and technology integration in order to reach a broad spectrum of learners and develop the skills needed for academic success.
-When these are insufficient to meet the learning needs of students, then student-specific accommodations are engaged.
+When these are insufficient to meet the learning needs of students, then student-specific accommodations are considered.

-The Ed Support Team provides four areas of service in support of students with learning differences; each an essential component of a cohesive, high-quality program:
+The Education Support Team provides four areas of service in support of students with learning differences; each an essential component of a cohesive, high-quality program:

 - Diagnostic assessment (from broad universal screening and targeted tools to a full psycho-educational battery of tests)